microsoft/FluidFramework/server/routerlicious/README.md

 Questions can be directed to [Stack Overflow](https://stackoverflow.com/questions/tagged/fluidframework)

-## Building and Running
+## Building and Running Routerlicious

-Note that we also provide an npm package of our client side API which allows you to program against the production Routerlicious service.
+An npm package of our client side API which allows you to program against the production Routerlicious service is available.
 See the [API documentation](https://aka.ms/fluid) for more details.
+This documentation focuses on running this service locally.
 You only need to follow the below steps if you'd like to run a local version of the service or need to make changes to it.

 ### Prerequisities